y4ss/PySAP_SL/README.md

 # PySAP_SL
 > Automation module for source list in SAP

-This automation module has been created to ease the creation automation script for source list in SAP.
+This automation module has been created to ease the creation of automation script for source list in SAP.

 It can perform creation, modification, deletion and extraction task for source list.